Thursday, October 17, 2024

 Then any given solution is the base for next round of further procrastination.

-But if we keep an open mind and believe in what we intend to do given a difficult problem or a preposition, the solving of the problem may come naturally, to anyone.
+But if we keep an open mind and believe in what we intend to do, given a difficult problem or a preposition, solution for the problem may come naturally.

 This is not easy, though.